What’s next for Taylor Motter and the Mariners when Jean Segura returns from the disabled list?

 Fast forward to the home opener at Safeco Field last Monday, Jean Segura exits the game in the fourth inning with a hamstring injury.
 A day later, Segura is placed on the disabled list.
 Motter becomes the every day shortstop in Segura’s absence.

 At the time, the Mariners had slogged their way through a 2-8 road trip to start the season.
 Morale amongst the fanbase was lower than Bertha’s tunneling work.
-The loss of Segura, the team’s most productive hitter at the time, was just another reason to think the worst, which is easy to do with a franchise that has been to the postseason since 2001.
+The loss of Segura, the team’s most productive hitter at the time, was just another reason to think the worst, which is easy to do with a franchise that has not been to the postseason since 2001.

 The internal expectations for Motter were to handle the defensive responsibilities of the hardest infield position and provide what he could on offense.